-Read on and learn more about how God views prayer and how He responds.
+Read on and learn more about how God views prayer and how He responds to our petitions as we look at 4 key questions we have about the nature of prayer and Adonai’s response.

 1. Does God Hear Our Prayers?

-The short answer to this question is yes, God hears our prayers and he does answer!
+The short answer to this question is yes, God hears our prayers and He does answer!
+In fact, I will be so bold as to say I believe He answers ALL prayer.

-But that typically is not what is really being asked, because if one believes in God then one typically believes in answered prayer.
+But that typically is not what is really being asked when we come across this question, because if one believes in Adonai as God then one typically believes in answered prayer.

-The heart of the question is not whether God hears and answers prayer but does God answer MY prayers.
+The heart of this question is not whether God hears and answers prayer but does God answer MY prayers in the way I request.

 You see, when we pray we often have a specific answer we hope to receive.
 Not always, but often.

-If we are praying for healing, we tend to know what that looks like for us.
+If we are praying for healing, we tend to know what that healing looks like for us.

 If we are praying for a relationship, we have a certain result we are looking for.